Work will start on Wellington's Cobham Drive crossing despite judicial review action

 Speight said LGWM will share more information about next steps and construction plans in coming days.

-"A capital city should have excellent connections to its airport.
-Cobham Drive is the first experience visitors have of Wellington and being stuck in traffic is not the way to showcase our city."
+"Installing traffic lights and a pedestrian crossing will only make congestion into the city worse, not better.
+Forcing vehicles to move at walking pace is not the way to get our city moving.

-Independent polling commissioned by Wellington Airport has showed 83 per cent of Eastern Suburbs residents agreed a crossing would make traffic congestion worse and 65 per cent preferred an overpass.
+"There are better options such as an overbridge to achieve the outcomes we all want."

-LGWM representatives argued people have been making unsafe crossings because there is no convenient alternative for almost 2km along Cobham Drive.
+LGWM representatives have argued people have been making unsafe crossings because there is no convenient alternative for almost 2km along Cobham Drive.

 "These changes will make it safer and easier for people to move around the area, including the increasing number of people walking, running, riding bikes and using wheelchairs on the new shared pathway along Evans Bay," Speight said.